apache/couchdb-documentation/src/replication/conflicts.rst

 the state of the peer into the remote tracking branch for that peer; and then attempt to "merge" those changes into the local branch.

 Now let's consider the business card.
-Alice has created a git repo containing ``bob.vcf``, and cloned it across to the other machine.
+Alice has created a Git repo containing ``bob.vcf``, and cloned it across to the other machine.
 The branches look like this, where ``AAAAAAAA`` is the SHA1 of the commit::